-From 1 August, a 160 metre-long section of Childers Street between the Bill Vanina Pavilion and Ormond Street will be closed to through traffic to enable stage one of construction.
+From 1 August 2018, a 160 metre-long section of Childers Street between the Bill Vanina Pavilion and Ormond Street was closed to through traffic to enable stage one of construction.

 Childers Street is expected to remain closed to through traffic until late 2022, however during this time dedicated access will be provided for residents on Childers Street and Tennyson Street (south of the truncation) and over-height vehicles accessing the western entrance of the Lloyd Street Business Estate.